makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 You could run `console db-tools:restore` to populate your database from the freshly downloaded backup file.
 But in doing so, you will end up with sensitive data on your machine, which is not what you want.
-First of all, because in most cases that's illegal (in UE for example, because of GDPR).
+First of all, because in most cases that's illegal (in EU for example, because of GDPR).
 Secondly because you just don't want to know personal data from your (or your client's) customers.

 To avoid that, you need a proper **anonymization**.